 - Mandarin Chinese

 We will now find out about the 10 most spoken languages in the world in further detail.

 Mandarin Chinese (1.1 billion speakers)

-Mandarin Chinese is the first language on our list of 10 most spoken languages in the world.
+Mandarin Chinese is the first language on our list of the 10 most spoken languages in the world.
 Spoken by the maximal population of the world, Mandarin Chinese is among the varieties of Chinese languages that travel back to the 12th century.
 Mandarin Chinese is the official language of Taiwan and Mainland China.
 Being the world’s most populated country with the largest geographical area, china has multiple dialects and languages.
-The term ‘Madarian’ was used by the Portuguese while Chinese refer to their language as “pǔ tōng huà” which means ‘common language’.
+The term ‘Madarian’ was used by the Portuguese while the Chinese refer to their language as “pǔ tōng huà” which means ‘common language’.
 Expressing Mandarin in written form is complex and is done using Chinese characters or syllables which are an ancient phonetic scheme where each symbol represents a unique word.

 English (983 million speakers)

 The word “English” derives from the “Angles,” a Germanic population that lived in the first millennium A.D. in Britain.
 In the end, they took their name from Anglen, an area in northern Europe, and they gave their identity, of course, to the region today known as England.
 English is the second language on our list of 10 most spoken languages in the world.
 Its pronunciation and arrangement of phrases are identical to modern languages such as Dutch and German.
 However, and throughout curious history, it has been strongly influenced by other languages.
 A tonne of English vocabulary is of Latin origin, adopted in the 11th century A.D. by the French-speaking Normans who invaded Britain.
 There are many English language tests required to qualify if you want to study abroad, like IELTS, TOEFL, PTE, etc